sozzogianpio/neural-character-recognition/README.md

 # shared-memory-processes
+Processes are designed to run into Raspberry Pi and their objective is to recognize words from images acquired by webcam.
-Processes share different buffers with use of semaphores
+They share different buffers with use of semaphores.

 ## Prerequisites
 You must have `g++` compiler installed.